kinde-starter-kits/ios-starter-kit/README.md

 ## Starter Kits

-This workspace contains to two iOS starter kits:
+This workspace contains two iOS starter kits:

 - KindeAuth - a simple app demonstrating use of the Kinde Auth service for login, authenticated API call to the Kinde Management API, and logout.
 KindeAuth is implemented with [SwiftUI](https://developer.apple.com/documentation/swiftui/), using programmatic view layout.
 - KindeAuthUIKit - a simple app also demonstrating use of the Kinde Auth service, implemented in [UIKit](https://developer.apple.com/documentation/uikit) designed using a Storyboard.